getwtxt/registry/README.md

 `getwtxt/registry` helps you implement `twtxt` registries in Go.
 It uses no third-party dependencies whatsoever, only the standard library.

-This library is currently being tested via development of `getwtxt`.
-Until `getwtxt` is completed, it should be considered untested outside of unit tests.
+This library is currently being debugged via development of `getwtxt`.
+Until `getwtxt` is completed, it should be considered unfit for production use.

 ## Using the Library